bihai/coreVM/README.md

 ### Debugging and Profiling APIs
 These are a set of APIs and facilities that provide developers powerful capabilities to debug executable code running on coreVM.
-This includes the typical debugging capabilities such as execution pausing, variables examination, call stack unwinding and rewinding, etc. In addition, there will be a set of facilities for instrumenting a diversity of aspects regarding executions, such as process introspections, memory footprint statistics, heap allocation heat map, to name a few.
+This includes the typical debugging capabilities such as pause/resume execution, variables examination, call stack unwinding and rewinding, etc. In addition, there will be a set of facilities for instrumenting a diversity of aspects regarding executions, such as process introspections, memory footprint statistics, heap allocation heat map, to name a few.

 ### Embedder APIs
-The Embedder APIs provide developers the capability to create virtual execution runtimes in their native applications by interacting with a set of APIs and abstracted models that define the entities and behaviors of executions of coreVM's internal runtime.
+The Embedder APIs provide developers the capabilities to create virtual execution runtimes in their applications by interacting with a set of APIs and abstract models that define the entities and behaviors of executions of coreVM's internal runtime.
 For example, a developer who wants to build a little scripting engine in his or her application can employ the Embedder APIs to accomplish the heavy liftings of executing user provided scripts.
 All the work